Q: What is the Connect Mentor Match program?

 Q: What are Connect mentors expected to do?

 A: As a mentor, you need to:

 - Be approachable and available to the person you’re matched with

 - Provide a safe environment that encourages honest conversations

-- Maintain a professional relationship with their mentee
+- Maintain a professional relationship

-Mentoring can look very different in every relationship.
-Discuss your expectations about time and communication during your first meeting and agree on a schedule that works best for both of you.
+A: Mentoring doesn’t always take large amounts of time.
+Even brief phone calls or email exchanges can make a big difference.
+But every relationship is different, so discuss your expectations about time and communication during the first meeting and agree on a schedule that works for both of you.

-How do I find mentees?
+Q: How do I find someone to mentor?

-Is it okay to reject a request?
+Q: Is it OK to reject a request?

-What if I’m going to be on vacation or temporarily unavailable?
+Q: What if I’m going to be on vacation or temporarily unavailable?